ibmresilient/resilient-community-apps/fn_darktrace/README.md

         and getting external endpoint details from Darktrace.

 ### Key Features
-* Automatic syncronization of Incident Events and their associated Model Breaches and Devices from Darktrace to SOAR.
+* Automatic synchronization of Incident Events and their associated Model Breaches and Devices from Darktrace to SOAR.
-* Manual rules in SOAR to enhance cases with details from Darktrace.
+* Manual playbooks in SOAR to enhance cases with details from Darktrace.
-* Manual rules in SOAR to acknowledge or unacknowledge entities in Darktrace.
+* Manual playbooks in SOAR to acknowledge or unacknowledge entities in Darktrace.
-* Manual rules in SOAR to add new tags to entities in order to trigger certain actions in Darktrace.
+* Manual playbooks in SOAR to add new tags to entities in order to trigger certain actions in Darktrace.

 ---